FevGrave/AA-Master-Printer/README.md

 What does this file specialize in MASS DESCRIPTION/ENCRYPTION of .SGO and MASS DESCRIPTION of .M(RAB)

 May have to keep holding any key to process all M(RAB)'s

+#BULLSHIT CMD MAKER is for the making of BULLSHIT SGO MAKER FOR 4.1